You are evaluating a sunsetting regulation. You may be required to complete an economic assessment as part of a Regulatory Impact Statement.

 How should I undertake the economic assessment?

-If your evaluation requires an economic assessment, guidance on undertaking economic assessment ( docx - 262.9 KB) has been developed for staff to assist when performing, commissioning and evaluating economic assessments.
+If your evaluation requires an economic assessment, guidance on undertaking economic Guidance-on-how-to-undertake-economic-assessment-internet.DOCX (DOCX 127.36 KB) assessment has been developed for staff to assist when performing, commissioning and evaluating economic assessments.
 Further guidance on specific processes, variables and methods is also available.

 Cost-benefit analysis is recognised as leading practice economic assessment and is the recommended approach across the Victorian Government.
 In practice it may not be possible to undertake a cost-benefit analysis for all proposals and other methods may be used on an exceptions basis.